 Step 2) Genetic Operations.
 This step generates a set of model fragments that could realize the reformulated query provided.
-The generation of new model fragments is done by applying two genetic operators that are adapted to work on model fragments: crossover and mutation [44, 46].
+The generation of new model fragments is done by applying two genetic operators that are adapted to work on model fragments: crossover and mutation [15], [16].

-• The crossover operation combines the genetic material from two parent model fragments to create a new individual.
-The operation looks for the model fragment from Parent 1 in the complete model from Parent 2.
-If the comparison does not find the model fragment in Parent 2, the crossover returns Parent 1 (the model fragment) Manuscript submitted to ACM unchanged.
-However, if the model fragment is found in the complete model from Parent 2, the process creates a new individual with the model fragment from Parent 1, albeit referencing the complete model from Parent 2.
-While both model fragments (the one from Parent 1 and the one from the new individual) will be the same, since each of them is referencing a different product model, they will mutate differently and provide different individuals in further generations.
-This operation enables the expansion of the search space to a different model.
+• The crossover operation enables the creation of a new individual by combining the genetic material from two parent model fragments.
+The operation looks for the model fragment of Parent 1 in the whole model of Parent 2.
+If the model fragment is found in the model of Parent 2, the process creates a new individual with the model fragment taken from Parent 1, but referencing the model from Parent 2.
+Thus, this operation enables the search space to be expanded to a different model, i.e., both model fragments (the one from Parent 1 and the one from the new individual) will be the same.
+However, since each of them is referencing a different product model, they will mutate differently and provide different individuals in further generations.
+If the comparison does not find the model fragment in Parent 2, the crossover returns Parent 1 (the model fragment) unchanged.

-• The mutation operator imitates the random mutations that occur in nature when new individuals are born by adding or removing elements from the model fragment.
-If the operator is applied to add an element, one element directly related to the elements of the model fragment is added to the model fragment.
-If the operator is applied to remove an element, a single element of the fragment is removed from the fragment.
+• The mutation operator is used to imitate the mutations that randomly occur in nature when new individuals are born.
+Specifically, the mutation operator is applied to add or remove elements of the model fragment.
+If the operator is applied to add, one element that is directly related to elements of the model fragment is chosen to be added to the model fragment.
+If the operator is applied to remove, an element of the fragment is removed from the fragment.
 The resulting model fragment is a new candidate in the population for the realization of the input reformulated query.

 Step 3) The Fitness Function.
-This step of the approach assesses the relevance of each of the candidate model fragments by ranking them according to a fitness function.
+This step assesses the relevance of each of the candidate model fragments produced by ranking them according to a fitness function.
 The objective of the fitness function is the similitude between the model fragment and the reformulated query.
-To do this, we apply methods based on Information Retrieval (IR) techniques.
-Specifically, the relationships between the model fragments in the population and the reformulated query are analyzed through Latent Semantic Indexing (LSI) [27, 34].
+To do this, we apply methods that are based on Information Retrieval (IR) techniques.
+Specifically, we apply Latent Semantic Indexing (LSI) [39], [40] to analyze the relationships between the model fragments in the population and the reformulated query.

-LSI constructs vector representations of a query and a corpus of text documents, encoding them as a term-bydocument co-occurrence matrix where each row corresponds to terms and each column corresponds to documents followed by the reformulated query in the last column.
+LSI constructs vector representations of a query and a corpus of text documents by encoding them as a termby-document co-occurrence matrix where each row corresponds to terms and each column corresponds to documents followed by the reformulated query in the last column.
 Each cell of the matrix contains the number of occurrences of a term inside a document or inside the reformulated query.

 In our work, the terms are all of the individual terms that are extracted from the homogenized NL of model fragments and the reformulated query, the documents are the NL representations of model fragments, and the query is the reformulated query.

-Afterwards, the matrix is normalized and decomposed into three matrices using a matrix factorization technique called Singular Value Decomposition (SVD) [34], with one of the matrices containing a set of vectors that represent the latent semantics of the NL texts.
-This way, one vector is obtained for each document and for the reformulated query.
+Afterwards, the matrix is normalized and decomposed into a set of vectors using a matrix factorization technique called Singular Value Decomposition (SVD) [39].
+One vector that represents the latent semantics of the NL texts is obtained for each document and for the reformulated query.

 After the similitude scores are obtained, if the stop condition is not yet met, the evolutionary algorithm will keep iterating.
 Once the stop condition is met, a ranking of model fragments is obtained as result.
-The software engineers can choose one of the model fragments of the ranking, or they can consider the solutions as a starting point that they can use for creating manually refined solutions.
-They may also refine the query to automatically obtain altogether different solutions.
+The software engineers can choose one of the model fragments of the ranking, or they can consider these solutions as a starting point from where solutions can be manually refined, or they may refine the query to automatically obtain different solutions.